Content Marketing for Bottom of the Pyramid (BoP)

 What this post contains:

-What is Bottom of the Pyramid or BoP?
+What is the Bottom of the Pyramid or BoP?

-Bottom of the Pyramid or ‘BoP’ is a segment of people at the bottom of economic wealth.
-CK Prahalad popularized the concept of this demographic segment by stating an unprecedented capitalistic opportunity in his paper “fortune at the bottom of the pyramid”.
+The bottom of the Pyramid or ‘BoP’ is a segment of people at the bottom of economic wealth.
+CK Prahalad popularized the concept of this demographic segment by stating an unprecedented capitalistic opportunity in his paper “Fortune at the Bottom of the Pyramid”.
 He argued that firms can help alleviate poverty among this section of the consumer base while still making profits.

-Examples of successful business models targeting BoP segment:
+Examples of successful business models targeting the BoP segment:

-Content marketing for Base of the pyramid audience is a fairly untapped niche.
-Since companies (even with all the market research) would need on ground expertise to get their content in front of their target audience, you can prove to be a good fit for their consulting and execution needs.
+Content marketing for the Base of the Pyramid audience is a fairly untapped niche.
+Since companies (even with all the market research) would need on-ground expertise to get their content in front of their target audience, you can prove to be a good fit for their consulting and execution needs.
 You can do this by showing them that you understand the BoP audience better and you can be a good value addition to their list of vendors.

 This is what you should keep in mind while getting the content created for your audience:

-- Consumers are price sensitive, even a slight difference in price points play a major role for the buying decision of the consumer in BoP.
+• Consumers are price sensitive, and even a slight difference in price points plays a major role in the buying decision of the consumer in BoP.

-- Requires incentivization, because word may not travel to the next village across the highway.
+• Requires incentivization, because word may not travel to the next village across a highway.

-- Sumedha Chauhan et al. Proposed that factors inhibiting internet adoption among the bottom of the pyramid are digital literacy, language barrier among other factors.
+1. Sumedha Chauhan et al. Proposed that factors inhibiting internet adoption at the bottom of the pyramid are digital literacy, and language barrier among other factors.

 Implications:

-- For any product/service, you need to create extensive how tos, tutorials and complete manual material.
-Please note that the material should be in multiple forms.
+• For any product/service, you need to create extensive how-tos, tutorials, and complete manual material.
+The material should be in multiple formats which can be easily consumed.
 A text guide on how to use the product may not make sense, since your audience may be reluctant to read long texts.
 In this case, video content/ visual stories can help.

 Reference:

-- Sachin Shukla and Sreyamsa Bairiganjan in their publication addressing distribution challenges at the bottom of the pyramid offers insights into the already lying structures in the market and how one can leverage them.
+1. Sachin Shukla and Sreyamsa Bairiganjan in their publication addressing distribution challenges at the bottom of the pyramid offer insights into the already lying structures in the market and how one can leverage them.
 Particularly interesting is the matrix under the “Mapping requirements for Rural BoP Distribution Channels” section in the paper.

 Implications: